The circular SiZer, inferred persistence of shape parameters and application to early stem cell differentiation: Appendix B: Proofs

-is asymptotically normal with zero mean and covariance matrix $\left(\cv(z_{i},z_{j};h)\right)_{i,j=1}^k$.
+is asymptotically normal with zero mean and covariance matrix $ (\cv (z_{i},z_{j};h) )_{i,j=1}^k$.

-II: To establish weak convergence it now suffices to show that
+II: To establish weak convergence, it now suffices to show that

 is tight.
-To this end we give a bound for the second moments of the increments.
-Observe that for $z_{1},z_{2}\in\SS$,

-using the Mean Value Theorem for the last inequality where $d$ denotes the intrinsic (geodesic) distance in $\SS$.
-Now we argue with Theorem 8.6 (p.
-138) and Theorem 8.8 (p.
-139) of \cite{EthierKurtz2009}.
-First note that (\ref{eq:Estimate_U_n}) yields condition (8.36) of Theorem 8.8. which asserts condition (8.29) of Theorem 8.6 as well as condition (8.39).
-Taking the conditional expectation of the latter gives condition (8.28) of Theorem 8.6.
-Directly from (\ref{eq:Estimate_U_n}) we infer the third condition (8.30) of b) of Theorem 8.6.
-From the fact that in particular for every fixed $z\in \SS$, $U_n(z)$ is asymptotically normal we obtain condition (a) of Theorem 7.2 \cite[p.
-128]{EthierKurtz2009}.
-Thus, we conclude with Theorem 8.6. that the sequence $U_n(z)$, $n\in \mathbb N$ of processes $z\in \SS$ is relatively compact, yielding the desired convergence result.
+To this end, we give a bound for the second moments of the increments.
+Observe that for $z_{1},z_{2}\in\SS$, {\arabic{equation}} using the mean value theorem for the last inequality where $d$ denotes the intrinsic (geodesic) distance in $\SS$.
+Now we argue with Theorem~8.6 (page~138) and Theorem~8.8 (page~139) of Ethier and Kurtz \cite {EthierKurtz2009}.
+First note that (\ref{eq:Estimate_U_n}) yields condition (8.36) of Theorem~8.8. which asserts condition (8.29) of Theorem~8.6 as well as condition (8.39).
+Taking the conditional expectation of the latter gives condition (8.28) of Theorem~8.6.
+Directly from (\ref{eq:Estimate_U_n}), we infer the third condition (8.30) of (b) of Theorem~8.6.
+From the fact that in particular for every fixed $z\in\SS$, $U_n(z)$ is asymptotically normal, we obtain condition (a) of Theorem~7.2 (Ethier and Kurtz \cite{EthierKurtz2009}, page~128).
+Thus, we conclude with Theorem~8.6. that the sequence $U_n(z)$, $n\in\mathbb N$ of processes $z\in\SS$ is relatively compact, yielding the desired convergence result.